Become a Greens Inspector

 Initially about 3-5 hours.
-This training session includes an on green inspection with an accredited Greens Inspector, a couple of hours to read and understand the relevant Laws and Rules applicable to the setting out of a bowling green, followed by a physical assessment of each green usually takes about 45 minutes including writing up the proforma report.
+This training session includes an on-green inspection with an accredited Greens Inspector, a couple of hours to read and understand the relevant Laws and Rules applicable to the setting out of a bowling green, followed by a physical assessment of each green, usually taking about 45 minutes (including writing up the proforma report).

-Greens are inspected annually, primarily in the months of September, October and early November in order to ensure they are of a sufficient standard for Pennant.
-Greens are then checked if complaints are received regarding the condition of a Green or in January or February to confirm the suitability for sectional and Division finals.
+Greens are inspected annually, primarily in the months of September, October and early November, in order to ensure they are of a sufficient standard for Pennant.
+Greens are then checked if any complaints are received regarding the condition of a Green, or in January or February, to confirm the suitability for sectional and Division finals.
 Other occasions for inspection would be if a club is selected to host a State event.